esa/nanosat-mo-framework/README.md

 The interfaces of the NanoSat MO Framework are defined in MO and can be easily consulted here: https://dmarszk.github.io/MOWebViewer4NMF/

+If you are looking for a simple explanation of the NanoSat MO Framework, you can consult Wikipedia: https://en.wikipedia.org/wiki/NanoSat_MO_Framework

 # Release
 The latest NMF SDK release tag can be downloaded in [Releases].
 However, the currently recommended distribution channel is directly from Git repository.